permaweb/ao/README.md

 modularity creates a unified computing environment suiting an extremely wide set of workloads, in which every process can easily transfer messages and cooperate.

-`ao`'s core ojective is to enable trustless and cooperating compute services without any practical bounds on scale.
+`ao`'s core objective is to enable trustless and cooperating compute services without any practical bounds on scale.
 This allows for a radically new design space of applications that were not previously possible: Blending the benefits of smart contract applications (services without requiring trust in anything but